KaneCheshire/Communicator/README.md

 ### Swift Package Manager

-Communicator supports SPM, simply add HapticGenerator as a package dependency in Xcode 11 or newer.
+Communicator supports SPM, simply add Communicator as a package dependency in Xcode 11 or newer.

 ### Cocoapods